 - Virtual Dementia Tour

-The Residence: Memory Care Center
+The Residence: Memory Care Community

 A person with Alzheimer’s disease may wander away from home at any stage of the illness, and many become lost while trying to get home.
 Studies show that approximately 60% of people with Alzheimer’s disease will wander and 70% will wander repeatedly, putting them at risk for serious injury.